Concerns over evangelist YouTuber’s promotion of the far right

 Amongst the people she has interviewed sympathetically is Dan Morgan, a notorious far right activist who jointly runs the racist Voice in Wales group and is an associate of “Tommy Robinson”.

 In the interview, Morgan explains why he will be voting for Reform UK.
-Ms Jarvis noses in agreement with him repeatedly and does not challenge him about his conviction and suspended jail sentence for fraud, which entailed a call centre scam in which pensioners were robbed of their savings.
+Ms Jarvis nods in agreement with him repeatedly and does not challenge him about his conviction and suspended jail sentence for fraud, which entailed a call centre scam in which pensioners were robbed of their savings.

 In a monologue advocating the abolition of the Senedd, she has an insulting characterisation of Welsh people as incapable of running their affairs because of tribalism dating back to medieval times.